NathanBaulch/EnphaseOpenAPI/csharp-netcore/enlighten/README.md

             var apiInstance = new DefaultApi(config);
             var userId = 4d6a51330a;  // string |
             var systemId = 66;  // int |
-            var startDate = Fri Jul 01 10:00:00 AEST 2016;  // DateTime? | The date on which to start the time series.
-Defaults to the system's operational date. (optional) var endDate = Sun Jul 31 10:00:00 AEST 2016;  // DateTime? | The last date to include in the time series.
+            var startDate = Fri Jul 01 10:00:00 AEST 2016;  // DateTimeOffset? | The date on which to start the time series.
+Defaults to the system's operational date. (optional) var endDate = Sun Jul 31 10:00:00 AEST 2016;  // DateTimeOffset? | The last date to include in the time series.
 Defaults to yesterday or the last day the system reported, whichever is earlier. (optional)

             try
             {